 This cable was so secretive that even the workers laying it had no idea what it was for.
 The even more remarkable thing is the lengths Spread Networks went to ensure it reached New Jersey in as straight a route as possible.

 This was to ensure that the speed was as fast as it could be.
-Any deviations would add unnecessary time onto the journey.
-Something we humans wouldn’t notice, but in the high-frequency trading world, an extra millisecond here of there is a big deal.
+Any deviations would add unnecessary time to the journey.
+Something we humans wouldn’t notice, but in the high-frequency trading world, an extra millisecond here or there is a big deal.

 The desire for speed led Spread Networks to bore through mountains to ensure the cable reached its destination in as straight a line as possible.